God Wants You Well

 Beloved, I pray that you may prosper in all things and be in health, just as your soul prospers.

-The life of Jesus shows us that it is always God’s will for us to be healed and healthy, regardless of the cause behind the sickness, disease, or infirmity.
-In fact, the Bible teaches that Jesus, through His redemptive work, provided divine healing and health to all born-again believers.
-Scripture reveals that it is God’s will for everyone to experience and live in this truth (1 Timothy 2:3-4, Titus 2:11, 2 Peter 3:9), but not everyone does so (Matthew 7:13-14, Luke 13:23-24).
+The life of Jesus shows us that it is always God’s will for His children to be healed and healthy, regardless of the cause behind the sickness, disease, or infirmity.

 The Great Commission